pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 * Shard model parameters and each rank only keeps its own shard

-*In forward path*
+*In forward pass*

-* Run all_gather to collect all shards from all ranks to recover the full parameter in this FSDP unit
+* Run all_gather to collect all shards from all ranks to recover the full parameter for this FSDP unit
 * Run forward computation
-* Discard parameter shards it has just collected
+* Discard non-owned parameter shards it has just collected to free memory

-*In backward path*
+*In backward pass*

 * Run all_gather to collect all shards from all ranks to recover the full parameter in this FSDP unit
 * Run backward computation
 * Run reduce_scatter to sync gradients
-* Discard parameters.
+* Discard non-owned parameters to free memory.

 Fine-tuning HF T5
 --------------
-HF T5 pretrained models are availbe in 4 different sizes, ranging from small with 60 M parameters to 11 B parameters.
+HF T5 pretrained models are available in 4 different sizes, ranging from small with 60 Million parameters to XXL with 11 Billion parameters.
 In this tutorial, we demonstrate the finetuing of a T5 3B with FSDP for text summarization using WikiHow dataset.
 The main focus of this tutorial is to highligh different available features in FSDP that would be helpful for training large scale model above 3B parameters.
 Also, we cover specific features for Transformer based models.
 The code for this tutorial is available in ,  `Pytorch Examples <https://github.com/HamidShojanazeri/examples/blob/FSDP_example>`__.